Do1e

 export CUDA_VISIBLE_DEVICES=0,1,2,3

-Try learning the methods for multi-GPU parallelism DataParallel (which is relatively simple to implement but incurs additional memory overhead on the first GPU, leading to lower memory utilization) and DistributedDataParallel (which is more complex to implement and debug but is more efficient; it is recommended to switch to this method after the code is fixed).
+Try learning the methods for multi-GPU parallelism DataParallel (which is relatively simple to implement but incurs additional memory overhead on the first GPU, leading to lower memory utilization) and DistributedDataParallel (which is more complex to implement and debug, but more efficient; it is recommended to switch to this method after the code is fixed).

-Networking Issues#
+Network Issues#

-proxychains curl https://www.baidu.com
+proxychains curl https://ipapi.do1e.cn/get-ip

 If you need to log in to p.nju.edu.cn, you can refer to this project: